daphneOdera-618/IMLogic/README.md

 The benchmark is built around pairs of memories:

-- `memory_d`: a distractor or surface-level intention/preference
+- `m_s`: the semantic memory capturing a surface-level intention/preference
-- `memory_t`: the true constraint that should govern the answer
+- `m_l`: the logical memory that should govern the answer

 In other words, the model must identify that the relevant answer is not determined by the most obvious memory, but by the memory that is **query-conditioned and logically controlling**.